 “Curiosity killed the cat” is a saying familiar to most of us.
 It’s meant to be a wise saying, and most of us use it to say that curiosity is a bad thing.
 It’s inferred by this saying that curiosity can lead people to break the boundaries of other people’s personal lives, thus creating problems and lack of trust.
 We all have questions and we want answers and sometimes, in order to get these answers some people go to extremes: they search inside wallets, cell phones and personal computers of others like family, spouses and friends.
 When we break those boundaries for the sake of getting answers, then yes, curiosity is a bad thing, because it creates rifts in people’s relationships and brings misery.

 The truth is however, that this saying, though true for the cat, is misleading when it comes to humans.
-In actual fact, curiosity is a very good thing for human beings.
+In actual fact, curiosity is a very good thing for us human beings.

 Curiosity and science

 Without curiosity there would be no science.
 Our very epistemophilic instinct, a term coined by well renowned psychoanalytic theorist Melanie Klein, is based on our curiosity to discover more about more and more things around us.
 How this works in science is someone first has the curiosity to study a phenomenon and understand it better.
-They then think up a theory about kiriakakis net mused story - a day at the parkhow this phenomenon works and the laws that govern it.
+They then think up a theory about how this phenomenon works and the laws that govern it.
 Without curiosity, there would be no motive to study the phenomenon.
 For science to go one step further, a second theoretician, equally if not more curious than the first, has to wonder if the initial theory is correct and go ahead and test it.
 If the initial experiment is not replicated, the theoretician will have to wonder why their own experiment yielded different results and his curiosity will lead him to further develop the initial theory or suggest a counter theory.
 That’s how we all progress scientifically and so now we know that the earth is round and it travels around the sun, instead of the opposite.

 Curiosity and human psychology